How to Track Keywords Efficiently for WordPress

 • Event level

 That includes the keywords people use to find you.
 However, the data gathered this way tends to be a bit complex.
-If you have trouble understanding the data, you can integrate a reliable SEO reporting tool and extract reports regarding keywords in a more comprehensible way.
+If you have trouble understanding the data, you can integrate a reliable SEO reporting tool and extract more comprehensible reports regarding keywords.

-In any event, tracking keywords in Google Analytics is also fairly simple.
+In any event, tracking keywords in Google Analytics is also reasonably straightforward.
 Once you log on to the tool, you can access the dashboard and select the Acquisitions tab > Search Console > Queries.
-Here you can find out about how your users got to your website.
+Here, you can learn how your users got to your website.

-As an example, you can discover if they came through organic search or paid ads.
-Also, you can determine if they clicked on a backlink or did they navigate from other sources.
+For example, you can discover if they came through organic search or paid ads.
+Also, you can determine if they clicked on a backlink or navigated from other sources.

-Last but not least, you can determine if they typed something in their search bar which led them to your WP website.
-When it comes to keywords, Google Analytics can provide featured details, such as monthly volume for a specific keyword, the competitiveness of a keyword, CPC (cost-per-click in paid search) and so on.
+Last, you can determine if they typed something in their search bar that led them to your WP website.
+Regarding keywords, Google Analytics can provide detailed details, such as the monthly volume for a specific keyword, the keyword’s competitiveness, CPC (cost-per-click in paid search), and so on.

 Google Search Console

 GSC is an interesting tool.
-It allows you to find out a lot of things about your website and how users interact with it.
-But let’s get to the matter at hand, which is using GSC to track keywords.
-The process is quite simple and it only takes a few steps.
+It lets you learn much about your website and how users interact with it.
+But let’s get to the matter: using GSC to track keywords.
+The process is quite simple, and it only takes a few steps.

-First, log into your GSC and on the left side, you’ll see the “performance” tab.
-In this section, the “queries” tab will be selected by default, and that’s the one you need.
-This section can provide vital information regarding any relevant keyword and queries people use to find you.
+First, log into your GSC; you’ll see the “performance” tab on the left side.
+In this section, the “queries” tab you need will be selected by default.
+This section can provide vital information regarding any relevant keywords and queries people use to find you.
 Here are a few things you can find here:

 • Impressions